txcrew/pkrdocs/content/guide/general/about.md

 weight: 5
 ---

-Park Ranger is a premium utility crafted for exploring and documenting your activity at recreational destinations such as theme parks, national parks and stadiums.
+Park Ranger® is a premium utility crafted for exploring and documenting your activity at recreational destinations such as theme parks, national parks and stadiums.
 It was designed by theme park enthusiasts with a natural curiosity and joy for discovering the details in an experience.

 ## Manifesto